Pick and roll: Other variations

 Variations of the pick and roll are the pick and pop (or pick and fade), where the screener moves for an open jump shot instead of rolling to the basket, or the pick and slip, where the screener fakes setting a screen before slipping behind the defender to accept the pass.

 Pick and pop

 The pick and pop is an offensive play that is a derivative of the classic pick and roll.
-Instead of rolling toward the basket, the player setting the pick moves to an open area of the court to receive a pass from the ballhandler for a jump shot ("pop").
+Instead of rolling toward the basket, the player setting the pick moves to an open area of the court to receive a pass from the ballhandler to "pop" a jump shot.

-The premise of the two plays is the same: a ballhandler uses a teammate's pick to attract the attention of two defensive players to free his teammate for a scoring opportunity.
-A successful pick and pop relies on a ballhandler who demands constant defensive attention and a teammate with an accurate jump shot or a layup if by the rim.
+The premise of the two plays is the same: a ballhandler uses a teammate's pick shed his defender while at the same time the pick-setter frees himself up to receive the ball for a scoring opportunity.
+A successful pick and pop relies on a ballhandler who demands constant defensive attention and a teammate with an accurate jump shot.